 If numbers don't agree, it will give you an indication that there are items you need to find.
 Going through the steps of the audit will bring out where they are and what they are.

 Once you've found them, you'll give them to your treasurer to fix.

-So for step 2, even if you find a discrepancy, You do not need to stop.
+So for step 2, even if you find a discrepancy,

+You do not need to stop.

 Make a note of it and move forward with the next steps of the audit.

 Just a note at this point.
 As I mentioned before, comparing cash balance and number of shares of stock, like we do in steps 1 and 2 is something your treasurer should do every month to reconcile your accounts.
 If you do this, you can have a reasonable degree of comfort throughout the year that your bivio records are being kept correctly.
 But they don't tell you everything, which is why you are going to audit the information outlined in the next steps.
-Slide 39

 Step 3 is where you verify the entries for any income you have received.
 This will be dividends and interest.

-You'll be using a bivio income and transaction history report.
+You'll be using a bivio Income Statement and a Transaction History report.

 From your broker you'll use your brokerage statement and a dividend transaction list.

-First you'll compare dividend and interest totals on the income statement to those on the brokerage year end statement.
-Note that interest on money market accounts may show up as dividend income on your brokers statement.
-Make sure it is correctly identified as such in your bivio records Slide 41
+First you'll compare dividend and interest totals on the Income Statement to those on the brokerage year-end statement.
+Note that interest on money market accounts may show up as dividend income on your broker's statement.
+Make sure it is correctly identified in your bivio records.

-Next you'll compare the specific entries using dividend transaction lists from The bivio transaction history report
+Next you'll compare the specific entries using dividend transaction lists from

+The bivio transaction history report

-And a dividend transaction summary list from your broker
+And a dividend transaction summary list from your broker.

 You'll confirm that the date of receipt,

 amount and

 company who paid each dividend agree.

 Why do you do this step

 You have to pay tax on this income.
-The amount and dates need to be recorded correctly so the tax program will be able to classify and report it correctly as qualified or nonqualified on your taxes.
+The amount and dates need to be recorded correctly so the tax program will be able to classify and report it correctly as qualified or non-qualified on your taxes.

-What do you do if there is a discrepancy?